torvalds/linux/Documentation/networking/tcp_ao.rst

 verified with SNE before the increment.
 As a result, there's this [0; 32Kb] window, when packets with (SNE - 1) can be accepted.

-Linux implementation simplifies this a bit: as the network stack already tracks the first SEQ byte that ACK is wanted for (snd_una) and the next SEQ byte that is wanted (rcv_nxt) - that's enough information for a rough estimation on where in the 4GB SEQ number space both sender and receiver are.
+GNU/Linux implementation simplifies this a bit: as the network stack already tracks the first SEQ byte that ACK is wanted for (snd_una) and the next SEQ byte that is wanted (rcv_nxt) - that's enough information for a rough estimation on where in the 4GB SEQ number space both sender and receiver are.